JoshSJKim/FCC---Basic-JavaScript/README.md

   return arr.shift();             // This will remove the first element of the array passed and return the removed value.
 }

+OR

+function nextInLine(arr, item) {
+  arr.push(item);                 // This is the same
+  const removed = arr.shift();    // Declare a const variable and assign the removed element return removed;                 // Return the value assigned to the 'removed' variable.
+This method seems more logical }

 let testArr = [1, 2, 3, 4, 5];

 console.log("Before: " + JSON.stringify(testArr));  // Will display the original array passed to the function